openid/OpenYOLO-Spec/common/definitions.md

 have a mechanism to protect services from the exploitation of these bugs.

-In order to facilitate this, requests sent from a service to a credential provider _should_ carry a _client version_ descriptor, which is typically compiled into the OpenYOLO client library they are using.
+In order to facilitate this, requests sent from a service to a credential provider SHOULD carry a _client version_ descriptor, which is typically compiled into the OpenYOLO client library they are using.
 This allows a credential provider to identify services which are using an exploitable version of the client library, and to reject requests from these clients.